Reno and the Doc

 Reno and the Doc is a Canadian comedy film, released in 1984.
 Written and directed by Charles Dennis, the film was produced Rose & Ruby Productions for First Choice.

+Plot

 The film stars Kenneth Welsh as Reno, a reclusive ski bum who teams up with Doc (Henry Ramer), a con man, to form a ski racing team.
 Quite unexpectedly, however, they also find themselves forming a love triangle with Savannah Gates (Linda Griffiths), a female sports reporter.

 Awards

 The film garnered four Genie Award nominations at the 6th Genie Awards in 1985: